cic launches diversity charter

 It has been formally adopted by the Council, which is made up of leading figures across the creative industries including TV, computer games, fashion, music, arts, publishing and film.

 The industry-wide pledge builds on a range of initiatives in place across creative sub-sectors including the BFI’s Diversity Standards aimed specifically at the screen industries.
+Find out about organisations supporting the Charter.

 New figures show the number of jobs in the creative industries sectors stood at just over 2 million in 2018, an increase of 1.6 per cent from 2017 and accounting for 6.2 per cent of all UK jobs.
 The number of jobs in the creative industries has increased by 30.6 per cent from 2011: three times the growth rate of employment in the UK overall.